isomerpages/nlb-reference/_getting-started/1-onesearch.md

 # **What is OneSearch?**

-OneSearch is an online search portal that helps you find information across a variety of resources from the National Library Board (NLB)'s libraries and archives databases as well as National Heritage Board (NHB)’s museum repository of artefacts and artworks.
+[**OneSearch**](https://search.nlb.gov.sg/){:target="_blank"} is an online search portal that helps you find information across a variety of resources from the National Library Board (NLB)'s libraries and archives databases as well as National Heritage Board (NHB)’s museum repository of artefacts and artworks.
 It can retrieve a wide range of digital content such as books, magazines, audio-visual materials, eBooks, photographs, films, oral history interviews and maps residing in the NLB's libraries and archives databases and NHB’s repository.

 For more information about OneSearch, please refer to their FAQ page [**here**](https://search.nlb.gov.sg/FAQs){:target="_blank"}.